FabianoManetti/customer_churn_logistic_regression/README.md

 <center><img src="images/churn_division.png"></center><br>

-Some important conclutions from the exploratory analysis:
+Some important conclusions from the exploratory analysis:

 * The major part of the customers **don't have international plan**.
 * Most of the customers **don't have voice mail plan**, as we previously observed.